 Impact on Pensions

-The life expectancy coefficient determined for the birth-year cohort is applied to the entire old-age pension.
-The coefficient remains unchanged during the whole time spent in retirement.
+The old-age pension is multiplied by the life expectancy coefficient determined for each birth year cohort.
+The coefficient remains unchanged throughout time in retirement.

-Some people may be entitled to retire on an old-age pension at a younger age then 62.
-In that case, their pension will be adjusted with the coefficient confirmed for the year in which their old-age pension begins.
-The coefficient will not change again when they reach the age of 62.
+Some people may have the right to retire early on an old-age pension, earlier than at age 62.
+If they retire early, their pension will be adjusted with the life expectancy coefficient confirmed for the year in which their old age pension begins.
+This coefficient will not change when they reach the age of 62.
+In such cases, the life expectancy coefficient used to calculate the old-age pension may thus deviate from the coefficient confirmed for the own age cohort.

 When retiring on a disability pension